merge/skulls/x230/README.md

 [security reasons](https://en.wikipedia.org/wiki/Intel_Management_Engine#Security_vulnerabilities)
 - You simply may want to backup the firmware in this chip.

-If you don't want to any of this skip to the upper chip.
+If you don't want any of this skip to the upper chip.
 Else choose the correct command line options here

 	sudo ./external_install_bottom.sh -m -k <backup-file-to-create>